nebunix/nebunix/README.md

 3. Set your desired user name by editing the `userName` variable in `flake.nix`.

-4. Edit the options in `hosts/nebunix/configuration.nix`.
-You'll at least want to change the `localization.consoleKeyMap` and `user.fullName` values.
+4. Edit the options in `hosts/nebunix/configuration.nix` according to your preferences.
+You'll probably want to change `localization.consoleKeyMap`, `localization.xkb.layout`, `localization.timeZone` and `user.fullName`.

 5. Set your desired host name by editing the `hostName` variable in `flake.nix`.
 The host name will be the name of your configuration.
 A common approach is to